apple/swift-protobuf/Documentation/API.md

 conflicts and other confusion as your shared proto definitions evolve over time.
 For example, say you have a file that defines "User" and/or "Settings", that will work great without the package prefix until you use a second proto file that defined a different "User" and/or "Settings".
-Protocol buffers solved this by having the `package` in the first place, so by overriding that with a custom Swift prefix makes you that much more likely to have collisions in the future.
+Protocol Buffers solved this by having the `package` in the first place, so by overriding that with a custom Swift prefix makes you that much more likely to have collisions in the future.
 If you are considering a prefix just to make the type names